qmacro/qmacro.github.io/_posts/2021-03-27-la-pavoni-maintenance-successful.markdown

 date: '2021-03-27 12:40:26'
 ---

 _I've successfully carried out maintenance on my La Pavoni espresso machine, and you can too.
-Here are some notes perhaps worth sharing._
+Here are some notes that may help._

 I'd been slightly apprehensive about replacing the gaskets on my La Pavoni lever espresso machine, as I'm not particularly skilled at this kind of thing and didn't want to break anything.
 But I've just gone through the process and things seem to have worked out OK, and I wanted to share that information - because if I can do it, you can too.

 ![My La Pavoni in mid-maintenance](/content/images/2021/03/lapavonimaintenance.jpeg)

 ## Why I did it

 I'd started to notice some leakage in the grouphead - once the machine was up to temperature and pressure, water would drip out into the drip tray (or cup).
-Sometimes only a few drops; but at other times up to half an espresso cup's worth.
+Sometimes only a few drops; but at other times almost up to an espresso cup's worth.

 Related, I'm sure, was the fact that the lever action, both up and down, was far from smooth.
 It was, how can I put it, bumpy and uneven, as though something was rubbing or catching.
 The odd thing is that because this happened over time, I didn't actually notice it in the early stages.
 But it became quite severe and I guessed it was a gasket issue - which was very likely related to the leakage too.